 Chet joined Watsi on June 11th, 2015.
-Five years ago, Chet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chet's most recent donation traveled 8,800 miles to support Havireak, a young man with disabilities from Cambodia, to fund treatment for a skin infection.
+Six years ago, Chet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chet's most recent donation traveled 8,800 miles to support Hai, a hardworking husband and father from Cambodia, for spinal fusion surgery.

 Chet has funded healthcare for 77 patients in 13 countries.